-We continue to need assistance with the student chapter as the chapter will be having meetings, site visits, mock interviews, internship opportunities, receptions, and a resume book.
+We continue to need assistance with the student chapter as the chapter will be having meetings, site visits, internship opportunities, receptions, and a resume book.
 Information sessions about the program will be held throughout the year with participation from the student chapter.
-This will be a great opportunity for those wanting to get full time employment, internships, learn more about the program, network with many companies throughout the country along with IIA International.
+This will be a great opportunity for those wanting to get full time employment or internships, to learn more about the program, or network with many companies throughout the country along with IIA International.
+Student Chapter meeting are weekly prior to the internal audit class and are held promptly at 5:30 pm.
+Attending student chapter meetings will reflect positively on your class participation grade and is highly correlated with your success in the program.